-I have been on the hunt trying to find a vegan dental floss since finding out most floss, including Tom’s of Maine and Desert Essence, both have floss that are coated with beeswax.
+I have been on the hunt trying to find a vegan dental floss since finding out most floss, including Tom’s of Maine and Desert Essence, both have floss that is coated with beeswax.

 I found a brand called Eco-Dent and as I was researching about the brand and floss, I read that their floss may contain enzymes derived from dairy sources.
 I was confused because it said “100% vegan” on their packaging and their ingredients didn’t list any possible animal derived ingredients.

 After emailing the company, it has been confirmed (and double checked) that both of their dental floss (mint and cinnamon) are 100% vegan.
 Below you can find 3 email responses after inquiring whether it was true if their floss contained enzymes that are grown on a dairy substrate: